 What should I eat?
 How should I eat?
 What diet should I go on?
 Paleo, Vegan, Ketogenic Diet, Atkins, Zone, Mediterranean, Whole 30, Weight Watchers, Nutrisystem and others.
 The choices are confusing and mind boggling.
 What should I do?

 Let me make this as simple as it was made for me when I was pushed into the first steps of my successful journey to lose 60# and cure my arterial disease and insulin resistance over nearly 6 years.
 We are seeing astounding results from this approach.
 This approach will work for most and harm nobody with the possible exception of people with Type 1 Diabetes.

 First, get a baseline body composition analysis.
 The initial results may frighten and depress you, but you can’t improve what you don’t measure.
 Turn fear and depression into motivation.

 Weighing alone is not adequate.
 You must know your muscle and fat mass, including your visceral fat.
 Visceral fat leads to diabetes and heart disease.
 You will be motivated as you see detailed measurable improvement.

 Don’t eat sugar.
 There is sugar added and hidden in every processed food.
 Avoid all processed foods.

 Avoid starches including bread, pasta, white potatoes and rice.
 Eat real food with no limits on vegetables including sweet potatoes.
 Limited amounts of fruit provide micronutrients and fiber, but come with sugar.
 Don’t juice!
-It removes fiber that makes the sugar in fruits less toxic.
+It removes fiber that makes the sugar in fruits absorb more slowly with less rise in insulin.

 Include good fats from olive oil, nuts, seeds, olives and avocados.
 Eat salmon and sardines, poultry and limited red meat, preferably grass fed and as organic as you can afford.

 Stop analyzing the options and get started.
 You will love your results.